charliecalvert/CloudNotes/Assignments/React/ReactHooks.md

 branch.
 But I want you to create a new branch called **week09** and to convert the components in your midterm to React Hooks.

+You should end up with at least four React Function components that use hooks and that can be accessed via the React Router DOM menu:

+- YouRang
+- GetBranches
+- GitIgnoreTests
+- BadFileTests

 **NOTE**: _It is up to you whether you start your conversion with React Router DOM or React Hooks.
 Perhaps in some cases you might do both things in single
 step: first create a new component based on hooks, then make sure it can be